fbpx

 Set your slow cooker or crockpot before work and have dinner waiting for you!

-You can also put this in a slow cooker on low before work and then have dinner waiting for you when you get home.
-No need to saute the garlic and onions if you do the slow cooker version – just throw all the ingredients together in the cooker and set on low for 6-8 hours.
+You can also put this in a slow cooker on low before work and have dinner waiting for you when you get home.
+There is no need to saute the garlic and onions if you do the slow cooker version – just throw all the ingredients together in the cooker and set it on low for 6-8 hours.
 Smells great when you get home!

 You can also add crumbled tofu if you like.
 If you freeze tofu and then let it thaw for a few hours on the counter, it has more of a meaty texture.
 Just crumble and throw in the chili with all the other ingredients.